 At Hart & Cooley, we are driven to provide high quality air distribution products that make buildings more comfortable, safe and energy efficient.
 As a leader in the HVAC industry since 1901, we manufacture and distribute a portfolio of some of the most recognized and trusted brands in our industry, including Hart & Cooley, Selkirk, AMPCO, AmeriVent, Heatfab and MILCOR.
 In our own facilities throughout the United States, Canada and Mexico, we engineer, make and test our products to meet the most rigorous standards.
 Hart & Cooley is considered a ‘one-stop shop’ offering our customers a large selection of reliable products, convenience, efficiency and value.
-Please explore our site to discover our portfolio of residential and commercial products including grilles, registers, diffusers, commercial and residential venting and chimney systems, flexible air duct systems, ventilation duct components, commercial rooftop products, and air filtration products and systems.
+Please explore our site to discover our portfolio of residential and commercial products including grilles, registers, diffusers, commercial and residential venting and chimney systems, ventilation duct components, commercial rooftop products, and air filtration products and systems.

 Howard Stanley Hart was an entrepreneur, inventor, industrialist, and builder.
 One of Hart's many inventions was a steel heating register that proved superior to traditional heavy cast-iron models.
 In partnership with Norman P. Cooley, Hart established the Hart & Cooley Manufacturing Company in New Britain, Connecticut in 1901.
 This new company became the first in the nation to manufacture warm-air registers from stamped steel, a product line that gained instant success.

 In the Roaring Twenties, Hart & Cooley expanded their register business to Holland, Michigan, where they opened a manufacturing facility.
 By the early 1930s, Hart & Cooley was the world's largest producer of warm-air registers.
 The Holland plant grew and soon featured unmatched facilities for research and manufacturing.